spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/spreadsheetdownload.md

 **default:** `false`

 This option adds keys (which can be hidden in the UI) to the export, such as GUIDs.

+### setDraftStatus

+**default:** `true`

+If the option `addKeysToExport` is set to `true` the keys, including the `IsActiveEntity` field, are added to the export.
+By default, the field `IsActiveEntity` is set to `false` if the field `HasDraftEntity` is set to `true`.
+This makes it easier to identify which rows have a draft entity for the reupload to update the entities.
+This option is only used if all the `IsActiveEntity` fields should be set to `true` in the export.

 ### filename